How Far in Advance Should You Book Flights? (2026 Guide)

 - Does the booking window differ by airline?

 - Somewhat.
-Budget carriers (Spirit, Frontier) release inventory closer to departure and may offer deals 4-6 weeks out.
+Budget carriers (Frontier) release inventory closer to departure and may offer deals 4-6 weeks out.
 Legacy carriers (Delta, United, American) price more predictably and reward earlier booking.
 International carriers vary by region and alliance.

 - Should I book a connecting flight earlier than a nonstop?